Gambling Control Board

 March 23, 2020

 To facilitate social distancing and minimize health risks, many of our Gambling Control Board staff are teleworking.
-However, the Board continues to be available to assist organizations with questions you may have.
+However, the Board continues to be available to assist organizations with questions.

 March 20, 2020